Back to top

 Horses need shoes to protect their hooves and to provide traction.
 Surfaces such as cobblestones and concrete can damage horses’ hooves.
 Also, just as some human nails are stronger than others, some horses have a softer hoof and benefit from the extra protection provided by horseshoes.

 But not all horses wear horseshoes.
-How do you know if your horse needs them?
+How do you know if your horse needs themOpens in a new tab.?
 Why do horses go through them so quickly?
 What’s the difference between those that are nailed on and those that are glued?
 Are hoof boots the same as horseshoes?
 The world of horseshoes is vast and complicated.

 Horseshoes: The Basics